June-Somsanith/MOSAIC/README.md

 genelab.py acts as a connector to fetch data on demand without storing files locally.
 This is especially important as the genomic data from genelab is quite extensive and can become quite large.

-We use 'async def' allows the FastAPI to remain responsive and complete other tasks while it waits for the database to send data back.
+We use `async def` allows the FastAPI to remain responsive and complete other tasks while it waits for the database to send data back.

-Our 'async with' opesn the HTTP client safely and in the context of the 'async def' we make sure the loop isn't blocked while opening or closing network connections.
+Our `async with` opesn the HTTP client safely and in the context of the 'async def' we make sure the loop isn't blocked while opening or closing network connections.

 ## Phase 2: AI Engineering

 Phase 1 handles the quantitative data while phase 2 will handle the qualtitative data.
 Genelab study's metatdata can be difficult to categorize via title and study description without manual review.
 Our goal is to implement a Natural Language Processing (NLP) pipeline to classify text into categoriacl labels or taggs.

 ### 1. NLP Pipeline and Automated Tagging Service
-We created a 'ai_tagger.py' within the FastAPI backend.
+We created a `ai_tagger.py` within the FastAPI backend.
 This service:
 1. Recieves the raw text data description from NASA OSDR metadata
 2. Passes it through the transformer model
 3. Returns a ranked list of relevant scientific tags to the frontend